macdonch/google-taskbar-icons/googleMeet/README.md

 # GoogleMeet Shortcut

-This shortcut opens google mmet as an application window.
+This shortcut opens google meet as an application window.
 The shortcut can be added to the windows taskbar.

 ### Installing